lk16/detect-missing-init/README.md

 Without arguments the hook just reports missing files without making any changes.
 This is a design choice: the user should opt-in for any behavior other than the basic check for missing files.

 * `--python-folders foo,bar/baz`: Required flag.
 Value should be a comma separated lists to of paths to be checked for missing `__init__.py` files.
 Paths should be relative to the repostiory root.
+To add the repo root to this list use `.`.
 * `--create`: create the missing `__init__.py` files.
 * `--track`: runs `git add` on all created `__init__.py` files.
 Implies `--create`.